We started our company in Thailand in 2006 and have been in business ever since.

 Accountants can help you in these situations and answer questions on your behalf so you don’t give the wrong info that could get you in trouble.

-You need to prove your company’s income and expenses through receipts and invoices.
+You need to prove your company’s income and expenses through receipts and invoices, including the office rent and payroll.
 You can’t pay for things in cash or take cash without a paper trail.

 And you need to show the Revenue Department where you got that money from and how you spent it.